 Adding solar is not just about meeting Saskatchewan's growing power needs — it will also help us meet our goal of up to 50 per cent of our generation capacity come from renewable sources by 2030.
 This goal is part of our plans to reduce emissions by about 40 per cent within that same timeframe.

 Our progress so far

 In late 2017, SaskPower closed a Request for Proposal (RFP) process for its first utility-scale solar facility.
 The 10 MW contract was awarded to Saturn Power and is SaskPower’s first utility-scale solar generation project.
-The project will be in the RM of Coulee and is anticipated to be in service by 2019.
+The project will be in the RM of Coulee and is anticipated to be in service in 2020.

 SaskPower is preparing the details for the next 10 MW solar competition and anticipates issuing the competition documents in early 2019.

 We don’t expect any significant impact to customers such as long-term traffic problems or outages while the solar project is being constructed.